Getting to the Hotel

 There is no reliable public bus service between the airport and the city.
 To get a taxi, go to the Taxi counter to purchase a coupon.
 The price depends on the distance, but is not more than RM 30 to the city.
 The e-hailing service, GRAB Car is less than half that price but you need to upload the app to your phone or tablet and you need a wifi or 4G connection.

-DIGI and MAXIS /Hotlink have stalls at the airport and ‘pre-paid’ SIM cards are available for RM 10 + minimum of RM 5 credit for calls.
+DIGI and MAXIS /Hotlink have stalls at the airport and ‘pre-paid’ SIM cards are available for RM 10 which include RM 5 credit for calls.

 CIMB and HSBC Banks have ATMs at the airport and there is also a CIMB money exchange counter.
-There are several money changers close to the Lot 10 Boutique Hotel which may offer better exchange rates than the banks.
-The nearest money changer is a 850 m walk from the Lot 10 Boutique hotel.
+There are several money changers close to the Grand Continental Hotel which may offer better exchange rates than the banks.
+The nearest money changers are a short walk from there at the Tun Jugah Mall and Sarawak Plaza.
 City money exchanges are not open outside normal business hours.
-Cash is King in Kuching and some small businesses will not accept foreign tourist credit/debit cards.
+Cash is King in Kuching and some small businesses do not accept foreign tourist credit/debit cards.
 Credit cards are accepted at hotels and most shops for purchases over certain amounts.

 Kuching has excellent medical services.
-The nearest private hospital with an emergency department is a 10-minute drive away from downtown.
+Two private hospitals with an emergency department are a 10-minute drive away from downtown.
 It has a full range of specialists and dentists on staff.
 There are also numerous GP clinics near the hotel if you have a minor complaint needing attention.